 The Pell Grant program is the cornerstone of federal financial aid.
-The program benefits over 7 million students annually and continues to serve as the primary federal investment designed to allow students from low-income backgrounds to access higher education.
-Over one-third of White students, two-thirds of Black students, and half of Latino students rely on Pell Grants every year.
-Pell Grant dollars are well-targeted to those in need: 83 percent of Pell recipients come from families with annual incomes at or below \$40,000, including 44 percent with annual family incomes at or below \$15,000.
+The program benefits over 6 million students annually and continues to serve as the primary federal investment designed to allow students from low-income backgrounds to access higher education.
+More than one-third of White students, two-thirds of Black students, and half of Latino students rely on Pell Grants every year.
+Pell Grant dollars are well-targeted to those in need: 97 percent of Pell recipients come from families with annual incomes at or below \$60,000; 83 percent of Pell recipients come from families with annual incomes at or below \$40,000; and 44 percent of recipients come from households with annual incomes at or below \$15,000.

-Increase the Maximum Award
+Increase the Maximum Pell Grant Award